 The larp goes on around the clock from Thursday evening to Saturday night with no breaks in between, though there will be no major scenes between 02:00 and 07:00 so everyone can get some sleep.
 If you ever need to take a break from your character, there are offgame areas you can go to.
 This way we are all keeping the story alive together.

 We are a large group of people in an old, beautiful castle.
-Always follow these rules and take care of yourself, the people around you as well as the location.
+Always take good care of the location, yourself and people around you.

-- The castle is very old and many things in it are expensive.
+The castle is very old and many things in it are expensive.
 Don’t do anything that might damage the castle.
-If something breaks, let the organizers know immediately.
+If something breaks, let the organisers know immediately.

-- Don’t use candles or open fire anywhere without explicit permission from the organizers.
+Don’t use candles or open fire anywhere without explicit permission from the organisers.

 We want to create a safe and welcoming environment for you to experience the world of magic and to try out new things.
 All events and interactions are opt-in, which means you can always choose whether you participate or not.
 If you as a player are uncomfortable with any situation, you can do something different or leave without having to give an explanation.
 To support this, there is a set of special phrases and hand signals you will learn in the workshops.
 It is also always allowed to step out of character for a while and discuss how to improve the situation with your co-players.
 The players are more important than the story!

-If you need to take a break at any time, feel overwhelmed or just want someone to talk to, you’re free to visit the organizer room for some friendly faces, an energizing snack or a quiet corner to sit down for a while.
-There will also be an Emotional Wellbeing Officer available throughout the event, with whom to process your experience and feelings, and to find solutions if you’re having a hard time playing for any reason.
+If you need to take a break at any time, feel overwhelmed or just want someone to talk to, you’re free to visit our Player Care room, also known as the Shelter.
+Our Player Care Host will be available throughout the event, with whom you can process your experience and feelings and find solutions if you’re having a hard time playing for any reason.
 For many people, College of Wizardry can be an emotional and intense experience, but there will always be support available if you need it.

 There are many school rules at Czocha College, and most of them are fun for pranksters and troublemakers to break.
 Some, however, are NOT to be broken.
 The following rules apply both ingame and offgame, and must always be followed.